-- (a) In the directors' opinion, the attached financial statements for the year ended 31 December 2017: - give a true and fair view of the financial position of the company as at 31December 2017 and of the performance of the company for the year ended 31 December 2017; - ii. have been prepared in accordance with the Companies Act 2015.
+- (a) In the directors' opinion, the attached financial statements for the year ended 31 December 2018: - i. give a true and fair view of the financial position of the company as at 31December 2018and of the performance of the company for the year ended 31 December 2018; - have been prepared in accordance with the Companies Act 2015. ii. - (b) They have received declarations as required by Section 395 of the Companies Act 2015. - (c) At the date of this declaration, in the directors' opinion, there are reasonable grounds to believe that the company will be able to pay its debts as and when they become due and payable.